geozeke/ubuntu/setupguides/vmguide-p2.md

 sudo apt update && sudo apt -y upgrade
 ```

-Note: *`update`* comes first, then *`upgrade`*.
+*Note: `update` comes first, then `upgrade`*.

-If prompted for your password, enter the password you used when you created your VM.  *NOTE: The characters won’t appear as you type your password, but they are being captured.*
+If prompted for your password, enter the password you used when you created your VM (*Note: The characters won’t appear as you type your password, but they are being captured).*

-## Step - 21:
+## Step - 22:

 You may see the window below as your Ubuntu VM is updating.
 If so, just press the *`Enter`* key.

 ![](images/image25.png)

-## Step - 22:
+## Step - 23:

 When the update is complete (back at your command prompt) install the *`git`* application.
 The use of *`git`* is discussed in Part 3 of the installation guide.
 For now, enter the following command in your terminal window: